Global high-mix volume high-speed PCBA manufacturer

 (Except Chinese public holidays)

-HomePage > Blog > Knowledge Base > What Are Through Holes In A PCB?|PCB Holes
+HomePage > Blog > Knowledge Base > What Are Through Holes On A PCB?|PCB Holes

 In the process of circuit board design, the assembly method and technology of circuit board components have a great impact on the design.
 If THT is used to assemble the through-hole components, then the design of the through holes is involved accordingly.
 If SMD to mount, then the board design is different.

 Therefore, when designing a printed circuit board (PCB), it is crucial to understand the different types of holes and their role in the assembly of electronic devices.
-In this article, we will discuss the through hole and its properties on the circuit board, compare the blind hole which is often confused with the through hole, and the surface mount technology corresponding to the through hole technology.
+In this article, we will discuss the through hole and its properties on the circuit board, compare the blind hole, which is often confused with the through hole, and compare the surface mount technology corresponding to the through hole technology.

 A through hole is a hole that runs through the entire PCB.
 It is an important element in traditional and large-device PCB manufacturing.
 These holes can be plated (PTH, plated through hole) or non-plated (NPTH, non-plated through hole), and in some cases, through holes are also called vias.